AlisAquilae/Academia/content/Notes/Lecture Notes/Advanced Hydrological Systems Analysis/AHSA Lecture 6.md

 We are not focused on all 4, just the 3rd, namely the parameters.
 Aside from this, our model is 'perfect'

 If you have $n$ number of parameters, our parameters can solve $n$ number of simulations.

-Our
+How to parameterise spatial variability?
+For example, transmissivity depends on hydraulic conductivity and depth, but depth only saturated depth, thus depending on the water table.

+Model gives a simulation for 1000 cells.
+How to parameterise a model's spatial property?
+Assumptions:
+- For example, we assume transmissivity constant everywhere.
+Not very realistic
+- Transmissivity in every grid cell.
+Perfect, but impossible to measure.
+Depends on numerics
+- Pilot points: you know 2 representative points, define parameters based on that using interpolation.